 Rapper Young Jeezy and His Repeated Trouble with Law Enforcement

-Young Jeezy has been on the receiving end of serious criminal charges ranging from firearm possession, driving under the influence and drug-related incidents.
+Young Jeezy has been charged with crimes ranging from firearm possession, driving under the influence, and drug-related incidents.

 Frequent Encounters with Law Enforcement